Graduate Programs

 ELIGIBILITY

 Applicants to the Urban Design program should hold a professional degree in either architecture or landscape architecture.
-Applicants from other backgrounds will be considered only in exceptional circumstances and on demonstration of a high level of design ability.
+Applicants from other backgrounds will be considered in exceptional circumstances and on demonstration of a high level of design ability.
 Prospective students should embark on the program with a solid familiarity and comprehensive understanding of design, which includes proficiency in contemporary digital platforms.
 This involves some level of experience with computer-aided design applications for crafting and analyzing both three-dimensional constructed environments and two-dimensional graphic communication and design.

 HOW TO APPLY